deleterium/SmartC/docs/1-Basis.md

 #### #define
 * `#define CNAME`: Just define CNAME with an empty value, or delete its content if it was previously defined.
 * `#define CNAME value or expression`: Replaces all ocurrences of 'CNAME' to 'value or expression' starting on next line.
 Compiler defines: `true` for 1; `false` and `NULL` for 0; `SMARTC` with empty value.
+* `#define MACRO(arguments) (expression)`: Replaces all ocurrences of 'MACRO' to 'expression', starting on next line.
+It works similar to a function, but no function call is executed.
+Must be one line instruction (or use `\` at the end of line to escape the newline char).
+Many arguments can be used.
 * `#undef CNAME`: Undefine CNAME.
 * `#ifdef CNAME`: Start a block to be included if CNAME is defined.
 Note that CNAME value does not matter and can be empty value.
 Block must end with a '#endif' directive.
 Blocks can be nested.
 * `#ifndef CNAME`: Complementary of '#ifdef'.
 Includes a block if CNAME is not defined.